Vietnam.vn - Nền tảng quảng bá Việt Nam

 In medicine, there are many types of drugs that can cause anaphylaxis, such as antibiotics, anesthetics, anti-inflammatory drugs, vaccines, intravenous fluids, and contrast agents.

 In life, chemicals such as lacquer, oil paint, herbicides, insecticides... can also cause allergies and anaphylaxis depending on the individual's constitution.
-Next, some foods derived from insects, strange plants, seafood, and drinks containing chemicals can also cause allergies and anaphylaxis.
+Next, some foods derived from insects, from strange plants, from seafood, and drinks containing chemicals can also cause allergies and anaphylaxis.
 Insect venom transmitted through bites should also be noted.

 Parents, teachers, caregivers, schools and families should absolutely not arbitrarily buy medicine for their children without a prescription from a specialist at a medical facility, should not let children come into contact with chemicals, should not play in environments with insects and should properly manage food, medicine and chemical sources for children.